mikestead/swagger-routes/README.md

 }
 ```

-Route middleware can define an ordered list too.
+As before, route middleware can be an ordered list.

 ```javascript
 function createHandler(operation) {